ccamara/accessibility-workshop/content/authors/javier-corzan/_index.md

 - Staff
 ---

-Javier studied architecture at the School of Architecture and Technology of the University of San Jorge (Zaragoza) completing his training at the International University KU Leuven de Ghent (Belgium): "Achitecture: Resilient and Sustainable Strategies".
-He completed his studies in Technical Architecture at the Polytechnic University School of La Almunia (Zaragoza) obtaining outstanding results in his Final Degree Project.
-He has collaborated as a professional in International Cooperation projects in West Africa.
+He is a founding partner of Grupo GEN Arquitectura, a company that develops architecture, urban planning and engineering projects.
+His works have a specific focus on small municipalities, specializing in interventions on historical heritage, public space, consolidated urban areas and territorial management.

+Architect by San Jorge University and Edification Engineer by the University of Zaragoza.
+He completed his architecture training with international study stay at the KU Leuven International University of Ghent (Belgium): "Architecture: Resilient and sustainable strategies", and is currently collaborating in research work with the Research Group "Open Source Architectures" of San Jorge University.